 Mr Nick Clarke

 Nick Clarke joined became a governor in January 2019.
 He started his career in academia as a mathematician specialising in research in the field of computational fluid dynamics.
 For the last 25 years he has been a quantitative analyst in the investment industry, applying science and technology to the art of generating good investment returns while controlling risk.
-He lives in Guildford with his wife Charlotte and their two boys who are attending Blossom House and Ripley Court, local private schools.
+He lives in Guildford with his wife Charlotte and their two boys.

 Mr Simon Fisher